HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 ### Reasons

-Reasons for deletion of (meta)data are
+Possible reasons for deletion of (meta)data are

 * consent to share (meta)data derived from a donor's specimens is withdrawn by that donor after the (meta)data was submitted to DCP